geoman-io/leaflet-geoman/README.md

 ### Credit
 As I never built a leaflet plugin before, I looked heavily into the code of leaflet.draw to find out how to do stuff.
 So don't be surprised to see some familiar code.

+The icons used for the toolbar are CC-BY [Glyphicons](http://glyphicons.com/).

 ### License
 Released under the MIT license.